 Some of the notable people from this time included Council Members: J2, FinalResort, Shadowsbane, Pendragon, NachoCheese, 3Nails4You, AfterImage, Anti-Pop Consortium, Talon, Clarence, Cuda, FatherMike, Goatman, ElectroRock, MinutesMaid, Plato, WWJD, 90lbWuss, Globalkoas, NeoJabez, Shellshock, and many more.
 Some notable members would include TheRomans (R.I.P.!), Nemesis1960 (R.I.P.!), LadyHawke, Ark, Thamyris, BoughtByBlood, Robin Banks, Moose, Fisher, Grumbles, GFunk, Hoplite, SoulWinner, Reconize, TheWho, Syphon, QweschinMark, CoPyro, Ducky, Mattman, Sarahgirl, MJCaboose, Crosser, Elvis, Oxygencube, and many more.

 The ChristianCS website underwent two significant revisions, and by the time it was changed to the current site, the old forums had over 100,000 posts in over 10,000 topics!
-(Our current forum has more than surpassed that, and has reached 183,605 posts in 21,567 topics in August of 2017.
+(Our last forum more than surpassed that, and reached 183,605 posts in 21,567 topics by August of 2017.
 Our forums were discontinued and are no longer used in 2020, as our community moved to Discord, and most, if not all, of our persistent messaging, voice chat, and video chat take place there.)

 In late 2005 and going into 2006, another sub-group of the CC began to take shape, in the interests of artwork and creativity.
 “ACE” (Artistic & Creative Endeavors) was formed by the artists, poets, musicians, and writers of the CC as a way to learn and teach each other new skills, to ambassador to new members by helping them feel included with gifts of artwork and signatures, and more.
 ACE has since been involved in helping the Community in designing and creating graphics, headers and footers, banners, and much more.
 ACE was also a completely separate website, under the CC banner, in two different versions.